Firecracker

 A firecracker (cracker, noise maker, banger) is a small explosive device primarily designed to produce a large amount of noise, especially in the form of a loud bang, usually for celebration or entertainment; any visual effect is incidental to this goal.
 They have fuses, and are wrapped in a heavy paper casing to contain the explosive compound.
 Firecrackers, along with fireworks, originated in China.

 History

 The predecessor of the firecracker was a type of heated bamboo, used as early as 200 BCE, that exploded when heated continuously.
 The Chinese name for firecrackers, baozhu (爆竹), literally means "exploding bamboo."
 After the invention of gunpowder, gunpowder firecrackers had a shape that resembled bamboo and produced a similar sound, so the name "exploding bamboo" was retained.
-In traditional Chinese culture, firecrackers were used to scare off enemies or evil spirits.
+In traditional Chinese culture, firecrackers were used to ward away spirits, and was later co-opted for military use.

 Firecrackers production and sales

 Ingredients

 Firecrackers are generally made of cardboard or plastic, with flash powder (a mixture of oxidizer and metallic fuel), cordite, smokeless powder, or black powder as the propellant.
 This is not always the case, however.
 Anything from match heads to kerosene and lighter fluid has been used successfully in making firecrackers.
 The key to loud firecrackers, however, although in part lying in the propellant substance, is pressure.
 The entire firecracker must be very tightly packed in order for it to work best.
 Flash powder, however, does not need to be packed tightly, and should not be.